 By now, web scraping is a normal part of online life.
 From one-man side hustles to the world’s largest corporations: Web scraping is used by thousands of people every day.

 Whatever type of data you need, you can probably find a way to extract it.
-You can scrape the web to keep an eye on your competitors’ prices.
+You can monitor your competitors’ prices with data scraping.
 You can monitor what your customers are saying about your business.
 Or you can track whether your SEO efforts are having an impact.
 Once you know how to scrape data from the web, you’ll find the possibilities are near endless.

 But how do you actually go about scraping the web?
 And what are the best ways to scrape the web?